by Texas Homesteader~

 *contains affiliate link

-Our youngest daughter stopped by the ranch for a visit recently.
-She arrived early on Sunday morning and we immediately set in to visiting and laughing like we always do.
+Our youngest daughter stopped by the Homestead for a visit recently.
 As we have done on the last several of her visits, we decided to putter in the kitchen on this day.
 During her last visit we whipped up our own invention of Spicy Jalapeno PopperRolls so it’s pretty typical for us to wing-it in the kitchen.

 She told me she recently made some – as she phrased it: “Stupid-Easy Hummus“.
 And it didn’t call for tahini.
 Now I love me some hummus but hate the price